 - 1. Strengthening the foundations of the analytical approach to Managerial decision-making - 2.
-Understanding cost behaviour - 3.
-Understanding how managers make a variety of decisions - 4.Understanding the relevance of budgeting and computing variances to undertake performance evaluation - 5.
+Understanding cost behavior - 3.Understanding the relevance of budgeting and computing variances to undertake performance evaluation - 4.
 Understanding Activity Based Cost Management vs. Traditional Cost Management

 Pedagogy: The teaching pedagogy will be a blend of teaching and learning techniques including: